Talk To Me 2: What We Know About The Sequel To The A24 Horror Movie

 — A24 (@A24) August 8, 2023

 The original film hit theatres on July 28 2023 and made an impressive USD 10 million during its opening weekend.
-These box office earnings marked the second-largest launch in A24’s history for a wide release, just behind Hereditary which had a USD 13.6 million debut.
+These box office earnings marked the second-highest opening numbers in A24’s history for a wide release, just behind Hereditary which had a USD 13.6 million debut.

 So, in case you’re already excited about the sequel, here is all you need to know about the upcoming Talk To Me 2, officially titled Talk 2 Me.